mincer-ray/memory/README.md

 # Memory

 Memory is a web game built with React using the NYT kyt toolkit.
-The app can be used by downloading the .zip, running `npm run dev`, and viewing `http://localhost:3000/`
+The app can be used by downloading the .zip, running `npm install` and `npm run dev`, and viewing `http://localhost:3000/`

 ## Implementation